canarybuilds/zulip/templates/zerver/help/using-zulip-via-email.md

 {end_tabs}

 New Feniks Chat messages will now be delivered to your email account.
-You can reply directly to the emails coming from Zulip, and your replies will be posted in the appropriate topic or private message conversation on Zulip.
+You can reply directly to the emails coming from Feniks Chat, and your replies will be posted in the appropriate topic or private message conversation on Feniks Chat.

 ## Related articles